awesomium/net-wiki/changelogs/breaking-changes.md

 ## Breaking Changes

-The following list of changes, require refactoring your code.
+A list of changes in version 1.7.5 that require refactoring your code:

 ### 1. [`JSObject.Bind(...,JavascriptMethodEventHandler)`](http://docs.awesomium.net/?tc=M_Awesomium_Core_JSObject_Bind_4) is obsolete.